parvathysjsu/TwitterSentimentAnalysis/README.md

 # TwitterSentimentAnalysis
-Sentiment Analysis on Tweets for a hashtag in NodeJS
+Sentiment Analysis on Tweets for a query in NodeJS Query can be text or hashtag

 ![Image](screenshots/1.JPG)<br>
 ![Image](screenshots/2.JPG)